 Along with bringing a number of young Belarusian writers to participate in the full program and workshops, we are now able to offer parallel workshops for local Lithuanian writers, led by renowned contemporary Eastern European writers.
 The expanded, meaningful, and unique new Lithuania program offers you the choice of one of two dynamic two-week sessions or the chance to stay for a month in the heart of central Europe: Vilnius, Lithuania.
 We are also expanding our Jewish Lithuania component, including prominent local and Eastern European participation.
 Our award-winning faculty includes Eileen Myles, Laimonas Briedis, Peter Cole, John Coy, Jonathan Garfinkel, Eric Goodman, Arielle Bernstein, Adina Hoffman, Ilya Kaminsky, Sergey Kanovich, Claudia Keelan, Kerry Shawn Keys, Libby Hodges, Fiona McCrae, Andrew Miksys, Ander Monson, Quintan Ana Wikswo, Josip Novakovich, Dawn Raffel, Pierre Joris, Donald Revell, Steve Stern, and Meg Wolitzer and others TBA.

 The program continues to be expanded; look for updates in upcoming newsletters!

-Come join us for a unique literary and cultural journey -- SLS is like no other program in the world.
+Come join us for the experience of a lifetime, a literary journey like no other.